District of Columbia Voting Rights Amendment: Senate debate

 Several Republicans also spoke out in support.
 Michigan's Robert P. Griffin noted the United States' unusual treatment of D.C., stating, "In only one other country in the world—Brazil—are residents of the capital city denied representation in their national legislature."
 Edward Brooke of Massachusetts brought up his Washington upbringing in expressing his support for the amendment, while Bob Dole reminded colleagues that the GOP had included full voting representation for the District of Columbia in its party platform adopted at the 1976 Republican National Convention.
-Lowell Weicker of Connecticut went so far as to argue that the proposed amendment was not enough, instead advocating for the District of Columbia's admission as a state.
+Lowell Weicker of Connecticut went as far as to argue that the proposed amendment was not enough, instead advocating for the District of Columbia's admission as a state.

 One particularly notable supporter of the amendment was Strom Thurmond (R–SC), notorious for his longtime support of racial segregation.
-Reflecting his gradual shift toward more moderate views on race, he supported the amendment despite the District of Columbia's Black-majority population.
+Reflecting his gradual shift toward more moderate views on race, he supported the amendment despite the District of Columbia's black-majority population.
 Noting the United States' commitment to exemplifying the ideals of democracy, he asked, "How can we do that when three-quarters of a million people are not allowed to have voting representation in the capital city of this Nation?"

 Opposition to the amendment, meanwhile, came almost exclusively from conservatives.
 Ted Stevens (R–AK) was a particularly vocal foe: